Xelvanta/Anndromeda-RoyaleAPI/SECURITY.md

 ## Reporting a Vulnerability
 If you discover a potential security vulnerability in any supported version, we encourage you to report it responsibly.
 Please follow these steps:

-1. **Contact us securely**: Send a detailed report to enquiry.information@proton.me.
+1. **Contact us securely**: Send a detailed report.
 Ensure that the report does not publicly disclose any sensitive information.
 For added security, you may use encrypted email.
 2. **Include necessary details**: Provide as much detail as possible, including the affected version, steps to reproduce the vulnerability, potential impact, and any relevant logs or error messages.
 3. **Responsible Disclosure**: We aim to fix all validated vulnerabilities within a reasonable timeframe and notify affected users before any public disclosure.